saudbinayed/binout/README.md

 This is a scalar but highly nested structure.
 Use the "." (dot) indexing method in `MATLAB` to traverse the `binin` structure in order to arrive at a data of interest.
 The returned `binin` structure will have `n` root fields, where (`n-1`) is the number of databases contained in the `binout` file(s), such as "matsum", "nodout", etc. The last n<sup>th</sup> field (when available) is called "control".

 All fields of the main `binin` structure are scalar structures themselves.
 In general, each of these structures contains exactly two fields: "data" and "metadata", each of which is also a structure.
 The fields of the "data" structure are the actual result (state) data of interest.
-Among the fields of the "metadata" structure is a field called "ids" that stores the IDs of the model entities, e.g nodes, parts, etc.
+Among the fields of the "metadata" structure is a field called "ids" that stores the IDs of the model entities, e.g. nodes, parts, etc.
 However, some fields of the `binin` have intermediate structures under them, and the "data" and "metadata" are fields of those intermediate structures.

 <!--Every root field is itself a scaler structure.
 Some kinds of root structures will have intermediate sub-structures (as in the `binout` file).
 At some level, there will be idnentically two structures: "metadata" and "data".-->